mad4j/kdp-builder/examples/example.md

 # Chapter 1: Introduction

-Welcome to {KDP Builder}[strong], a powerful tool for converting Markdown files to professionally formatted DOCX documents for {Amazon Kindle Direct Publishing}[emphasis].
+Welcome to **KDP Builder**, a powerful tool for converting Markdown files to professionally formatted DOCX documents for *Amazon Kindle Direct Publishing*.

 This example demonstrates all the key features including custom styling, table of contents, cross-links, index entries, and page breaks.